 Hint: any brand publically traded company is likely receiving pressure from stockholders to pursue continual growth quarter after quarter.

 One step US comapnies can take is to become a Public Benefit Corporation, which is is a for-profit company that’s “required to consider the impact of their decisions not only on shareholders but also on employees, customers, the community, and local and global environment.”
 However, the requirements vary state by state and some states let a company measure its own performance (i.e. they don’t require any third-party verficications to make sure a company is actually doing what they say they are).

 What it is: Plain ol’ false advertising!

-  Fashion Industry Example: When a fashion brand says they use 100% recycled materials or non-toxic dyes but they actually don’t.
+Fashion Greenwashing Example: When a fashion brand says they use 100% recycled materials or non-toxic dyes but they actually don’t.
 This can also happen when a brand claims they hold a certification (fair trade, organic, etc.) but they actually do not.